Back to Blog

 ||4 min read

 Last week I booked a table at a restaurant.
-A friendly voice picked up, asked how many of us, what time, any allergies, smoking or non-smoking — and hung up.
-I wrote it in my calendar and thanked them in my head for not making me wait.
+A friendly voice picked up, asked how many of us, what time, any allergies, smoking or non-smoking — and ended the call.
+I wrote it in my calendar and silently thanked them for not keeping me waiting.

-It only hit me later that it wasn't a human.
+It only hit me afterwards that it hadn't been a human.

 There's no sci-fi to it.
-A standard cascade voice AI, probably Vapi or Retell behind it, native TTS, sub-1s latency.
+A standard cascade voice AI, probably Vapi or Retell behind it, local-language TTS, sub-one-second latency.
 On the restaurant's side, nobody stayed up until half past ten to take my booking.
-Next morning the owner opens the backend and finds 14 new reservations for the evening.
+Next morning the owner opens the backend and finds 14 new reservations for that night.

-This is where we are.
+This is where we are now.
 And plenty of companies are still thinking "maybe next year".

 Why it works now and didn't ten years ago